IC-DevOps-Career-Path/ic-devops-batch3/git-assignment-1/rejoanulferdoush-ICDB3_057/git_assignment_01.md

     ~~~
     git --version
     ~~~
-    If it shows a version number, Git is installed successfully.
+    <p> If it shows a version number, Git is installed successfully. </p>

     <img src="./assets/git-version-check.gif">